Top 10 Movies of 2007

 10. 3:10 to Yuma

-10 years before he reinvigorated the comic book action movie with his Western-inspired take on the character of Wolverine in Logan, director James Mangold was a part of a small movement in Hollywood that sought to bring the Western genre back to prominence in 2007; following his Oscar-nominated Johnny Cash movie Walk the Line (2005) with 3:10 to Yuma, a star-studded modern telling of outlaw versus sheriff.
+10 years before he reinvigorated the comic book action movie with his Western-inspired take on the character of Wolverine in Logan, director James Mangold was a part of a small movement in Hollywood that sought to bring the Western genre back to prominence in 2007 with 3:10 to Yuma, a star-studded modern telling of outlaw versus sheriff.

 9. The Assassination of Jesse James by the Cowardly Robert Ford